African feminism: Nego-feminism

-African feminist, writer, and scholar Obioma Nnaemeka discusses and defines the term "Nego-feminism" in her article Nego-Feminism: Theorizing, Practicing, and Pruning Africa's Way."
+African feminist, writer, and scholar Obioma Nnaemeka defines the term "Nego-feminism" in her article Nego-Feminism: Theorizing, Practicing, and Pruning Africa's Way."
 She writes, "Nego-feminism is the feminism of negotiation; second, nego-feminism stands for 'no ego' feminism and is structured by cultural imperatives and modulated by evershifting local and global exigencies."
 Most African cultures have a culture of negotiation and compromise when it comes to reaching agreements.
 In Nego-feminism, negotiations play the role of giving and taking.
-For African feminism, in order to win challenges, feminists must negotiate and sometimes compromise enough in order to gain freedoms.
+Nego-feminism suggests that in order to gain freedoms, African women must negotiate and sometimes compromise.
 Nnaemeka writes that African feminism works by knowing "when, where, and how to detonate and go around patriarchal land mines."
 This means that nego-feminism knows how to utilize the culture of negotiation in order to deconstruct the patriarchy for the woman's benefit.

 Motherism

 In her book, Motherism: The Afrocentric Alternative to Feminism, Catherine Obianuju Acholonu writes that Africa's alternative to Western feminism is Motherism, and Motherism is composed of motherhood, nature, and nurture.
-When defined, Motherism is a multidimensional theory that involves the "dynamics of ordering, reordering, creating structures, building and rebuilding in cooperation with mother nature at all levels of human endeavor."
+Motherism is a multidimensional theory that involves the "dynamics of ordering, reordering, creating structures, building and rebuilding in cooperation with mother nature at all levels of human endeavor."
 A motherist is someone who is committed to the survival and maintenance of Mother Earth and someone who embraces the human struggle.
 Acholonu makes it clear, though, that a motherist can be a woman or a man.
 Motherism has no sex barriers because at the core of motherism is partnership, cooperation, tolerance, love, understanding, and patience.
 In order for motherism to work, there must be a male-female complementarity that ensures the wholeness of human existence in a balanced ecosystem.

 Femalism

 The femalist model was developed by Chioma Opara.
 Opara describes femalism as "A hue of African feminism, is a softer tone than liberal feminism and highly polarized from radical feminism."
-At its core, femalism is African and it accentuates the African woman's body.
+At its core, femalism is African and it emphasizes the importance of the African woman's body.